PlatinumLucario/Bassoon/README.md

 -----------

 - Audio Recording.
 This should be possible, it would be nice
+  - This also includes being able to save audio, it's fully possible with libsndfile, but I have yet to tinker with that
 - NuGet packaging
 - Documentation fixups
   - Including have the Doxygen docs built automatically, and then published on GitLab pages
 - Adding a "pan audio" feature
+  - Being able to place the audio in a 3D environment would be cool too
 - Fade-in/fade-out feature
 - Some sort of "playlist" object/class/feature
+- A logo

 Developing